redhat-openstack/website/source/tripleo/oooq-usbkey.html.md

     cd tripleo-quickstart
     bash quickstart.sh --tags all --requirements ci-scripts/usbkey/usb_requirements.txt --playbook quickstart-usb.yml --extra-vars image_cache_dir=/home/foo   localhost

 Thanks for reading through this and we hope you are successful with your deployments!
-We will be updating the image from time to time, so be on the look out for the Newton version.